pip-webui/pip-webui-tasks/README.md

   - **accessKeyId**: string - Access key for AWS account
   - **secretAccessKey**: string - Secret access key for AWS account
   - **region**: string - AWS region where S3 bucket is located

+NOTE: for application build, you can specify up to 3 buckets - alpha, beta and production, using the following format:

+- **publish**: object - S3 bucket properties for samples publishing
+  - alpha
+    - **bucket**: string - S3 bucket name
+    - **accessKeyId**: string - Access key for AWS account
+    - **secretAccessKey**: string - Secret access key for AWS account
+    - **region**: string - AWS region where S3 bucket is located
+  - beta
+    - ...
+  - production
+    - ...

 ##<a name="api_section"></a> api section